hermanwh/master-thesis/README.md

-# Master thesis: Condition Monitoring of Heat Exchangers using Machine Learning
+# Master thesis: Condition Monitoring of Heat Exchangers Using Machine Learning
 By Herman Wika Horn

 This is the code repository for my thesis, which concludes a Master of Science degree at the Norwegian University of Science and Technology (NTNU), as part of the Engineering and ICT study program with a specialization in ICT and Mechanical Engineering.
 The presented study is a collaboration between Equinor ASA and the Department of Mechanical and Industrial Engineering (MTP), focusing on the application of machine learning methods for the oil and gas domain.

 #### Repository intent
 This repository hosts the code used through my research, and to obtain the final results.
 The code may be used by forking or otherwise downloading the code.
-Additionally, the same functionality is exported as a PyPi package which can be installed using pip
+Additionally, the same functionality is exported as a PyPi package which can be installed using pip.

 #### Contents
 The repository contains: